keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 \begin{figure}[htbp]
     \centering
     \includegraphics{nersc_milc_multi_congestion}
-    \caption{Comparison of Maximum Traffic (NERSC MILC)}
+    \caption{Comparison of Maximum Traffic (MILC)}
     \label{fig:nersc-milc-multi-congestion}
 \end{figure}

-Figure\ \ref{fig:nersc-milc-multi-congestion} shows the result in the case of the NERSC MILC benchmark.
+Figure\ \ref{fig:nersc-milc-multi-congestion} shows the result in the case of MILC.
 The graph reveals that dynamic routing outperforms
 \mbox{D-mod-K} routing again.
 In this case, the reduction of link load was largest when random node selection and cyclic process placement was adopted.
 When using linear node selection and block process placement, the reduction